| |

 Once this identification of "The Son" is made, it is then obvious

-that the woman is ISRAEL (not Mary); and the child going up to the throne
+Palestine today, it is the nation of Israel.
+Accordingly, the child going up to the throne

 of God is the ascension and session of Jesus to the right hand of the throne